 The food is amazing.
 Their menu varies seasonally and features recipes and ingredients from various international culinary traditions.
 For example, when we visited this time, my boyfriend had pad thai (served on a very Polish enamel plate) and I went for a mixed salad with grilled manouri cheese and walnuts.
 Two years ago I had sampled a salad with halloumi cheese and grilled watermelon and I still dream of it.

 The whole district of Kazimierz was a dodgy area back in the 90’s.
 Not safe and not popular.
-Slowly, things started to change and now it is one of the most fashionable parts of the city, filled with hip bars that are themselves authentic tourist attractions.
+Slowly, things started to change and now it is one of the most fashionable parts of the city.
+Hip bars line the streets of this district, being authentic tourist attractions themselves.
 I like to think that the same future awaits the Tytano complex on ulica Dolnych Młynów.
 Time will tell.

 Pin my recommendations!